DrSnuggly/kotor-ii-switch-modding/README.md

 [layman's terms breakdown](https://www.gnu.org/licenses/quick-guide-gplv3.en.html)
-of the license, but the most important thing to note is that **any** projects or distributions that modify or include code from this project must **also** have their source code published and publicly available.
+of the license, but the most important thing to note is that **any** projects or distributions that modify or include code from this project must **also** have their source code published and publicly available with the same license.

 Please don't hesitate to contact me if this causes major issues for a mod you're creating.